jongseo-park/RoseTTAFold_docker/README.md

 *[PyRosetta](https://www.pyrosetta.org)*
 2. This docker image may not work in your system due to the differences of system environment.
 Please refer to my system environment.

+Since this docker image will be generated based on the `nvidia/cuda-11.3.1-ubuntu20.04` docker image, the CUDA 11 compatible GPU is needed.

 <br/>

     Ubuntu 20.04